Zeds Dead: Early touring (2009–2010)

-International touring and releases (2011–present)
+International touring and releases (since 2011)

 Victor EP

 The Victor EP was released in March 2012 on Mad Decent's Jeffree's label.
 The album was a collaboration between Zeds Dead and Toronto-based artist Omar LinX.
 It featured Omar's rap vocals over seven Zeds Dead tracks.
 DatPiff called the album "[a fusion between] nostalgic 90s sample-based hip hop [and] futuristic bass [with] cinematic soundscapes."

-The music video for the single "You and I" was shot throughout North America during the Living Dead Tour and received over 13 million plays on YouTube.
+The music video for the single "You and I" was shot throughout North America during the Living Dead Tour and received over 21 million plays on YouTube.

 The Living Dead EP

 The Living Dead EP was released in July 2012 on Ultra Records and was the second collaborative album with Omar LinX released that year.
 A music video was released for the title track on July 12.
-The video featured actor Peter Greene who played the character Zed in Quentin Tarantino's Pulp Fiction, the film that inspired the duo's name.
+The video featured actor Peter Greene, who played the character Zed in Quentin Tarantino's Pulp Fiction, the film that inspired the duo's name.